 This matters in pickleball because where your feet are positioned, how your body is turned, how you bring the paddle through the ball, and how you finish your stroke all determine where and how far the ball will travel.

-If you’re struggling to understand this concept (writing about some things is difficult), check out this video on the kinetic chain and how it can break down during your swing.
+If you're struggling to understand this concept, check out this video on the kinetic chain and how it can break down during your swing.

 Just pretend he's holding a pickleball paddle instead of a tennis racquet.